Escorted and between insults: this is how R. Rueda came out after the defeat with Peru

 “The system proposed by Professor Rueda is worrying,” said former international Adolfo “Tren” Valencia on Caracol Radio.

-“We know that the midfield, the creative midfielders with the forwards are not working, so the teacher has to work a little more on that part,” added the former Bayern Munich player.
+“We know that the midfield, the creation flyers with the forwards are not working, so the teacher has to work a little more on that part,” added the former Bayern Munich player.

 -Read also: ‘Ospina asleep’ and the memes of Colombia’s painful defeat against Peru.